Dauie/malloc/README.md

 then compile your project:

-`gcc -Wall -Werror -Wextra -o test main.c`
+`gcc -Wall -Werror -Wextra -o test main.c libft_malloc.so`